 You’ll also be able to enjoy classics such as Mary Poppins, The Lion King, Pirates of the Caribbean, Aladdin, Bambi, and The Jungle Book among many others.

-Disney is also making new TV shows for the platform, the most eagerly anticipated of which is The Mandalorian, which marks a debut of the first live-action Star Wars TV show.
+Disney also has a number of originals, including The Mandalorian, which marks a debut of the first live-action Star Wars TV show.
 This will be joined by a final season of the Star Wars: Clone Wars, plus two other live-action series set in the universe.

-Marvel also gets some attention, with several series already getting the green light and due to start appearing from the end of 2020, as do Disney channel favourites Lizzy McGuire and High School Musical, both of which have new shows in the works.
+Marvel also gets some attention, with several series already getting the green light and due to start appearing from the end of 2020, as do Disney channel favourites Lizzy McGuire and High School Musical.
 A partnership with Fox will see exclusive rights to The Simpsons, not to mention other shows from the network, but with the caveat that nothing R-rated (18 in the UK) will appear on the platform.

 Add to these, new offerings from the Muppets, Monsters Inc, documentaries about Disney movies, a chat show hosted by alien puppets, and the tantalising prospect of a travelogue by none other than Jeff Goldblum and you can see that the Force is strong with this one.